-The HUG-BIKE won Notable in the Student Transportation category for its outstanding design and concept, which makes the 360 degree tour of the design an ideal way to communicate it.
-The video shows the design from all angles, includes additions to the base design and demonstrates how it moves and works.
+The IF Platform was the winner of 2017’s Professional Commercial Equipment category for its outstanding design and concept, which makes the 360 degree tour of the design an ideal way to communicate it.
+The video shows the design from all angles and demonstrates how it moves and works.
+Although the production value of this video is clearly high quality, the idea behind it is still clear, simple, and possible to execute on both the professional and student level.
 This is a very effective way to get the point of the design across.

 In just under two minutes, Mauricio Romano introduces the 2015 Consumer Products Student Runner Up honored project, Aura Water Pipe.
 His video is a clean, concise review of the intent of his design, its features and what makes it so great.
 This is a wonderful example of a no-frills video testimonial that gets all the important points across in a very simple way.

 Don't have an account?
 Join Now